plone/documentation/docs/reference-guide/cookieplone-make-commands.md

 You can run the following make targets by using the command structure of `make <TARGET>`.

 `build-images`
-:   Invokes the target `make build-image` in both `backend/Makefile` and `frontend/Makefile`.
+:   Invokes the target `build-image` in both `backend/Makefile` and `frontend/Makefile`.
-    This build Docker Images for both backend and frontend.
+    This builds Docker images for both backend and frontend.